 Having a credit card means being accountable for repayment of every cent you charge to your account, but your responsibility extends far beyond debt repayment.
-As a cardholder and responsible steward of credit, you’ll also need to keep track of an array of important credit card debts, with some more important than others.
+As a cardholder and responsible steward of credit, you’ll also need to keep track of an array of important credit card debts, some more important than others.

 Credit card dates you need to keep in mind can help you avoid late fees and avoidable interest payments, as well as get a better handle on your credit.
 Here are the most important dates to know and understand, and what each one means.